This post may contain affiliate links. Please see my disclosure policy for details.

 Here are 5 epic things to do in Auroville.

 Auroville is an experimental township in India.

-The land was bought by “The Mother” or Mirra Alfassa in 1968 and today, it is a community where everyone of all creed and class is welcomed.
+The land was bought by “The Mother” or Mirra Alfassa in 1968 and today, it is a community where everyone of all creed and class is welcome.

-The Matrimandir is at the centre and being the ‘soul of the city’.
+The Matrimandir is at the centre and is the ‘soul of the city’.